 When in the capital Malé or on non-resort islands, they're not as accustomed to the sight of men's legs in board shorts or women's' uncovered shoulders, so dress conservatively.
 Likewise, public displays of affection, including holding hands and kissing is likely to offend people in the non resort areas of the Maldives whether you are heterosexual or LGBTQI+.

 Drug enforcement in the Maldives is strict and penalties severe.
 They don't have the death penalty for drug offences, but they do have mandatory prison time for anyone caught with even ‘soft' drugs.
 Possession of minor amounts of can be considered trafficking, with a life sentence in prison attached to it.

-It is true that there was a terrorist bombing in 2007 that injured twelve foreign tourists, but it's considered an isolated incident, and yes, there was great damage from the 2004 tsunami, but recovery and rehabilitation has come a long way.
+It is true that there was a terrorist bombing in 2007 that injured twelve foreign tourists, but it's considered an isolated incident.
+While there was also great damage from the 2004 tsunami, recovery and rehabilitation has come a long way.